aneno-m-e/project-ideas/README.md

 # List of ideas

+## Free Wellington Walking Tours

+A website to advertise my tours.

 ## Sea critters sighting app

 An app for people to share the location of the marine creatures they spot (dolphins, whales, orcas, ...).